dsgibbons/shap/README.md

 <br>

-> **Warning**: From this point onward, README.md is copied from from [slundberg/shap](https://github.com/slundberg/shap).
+> **Warning**: From this point onward, README.md is copied from [slundberg/shap](https://github.com/slundberg/shap).
 Assume that any links or installation instructions refer to the original project and not this fork.

 <br>